 What Are the Signs of Abuse?

-Chronic abusers might have a mild rash around the nose and mouth.
+Chronic abusers of inhalants might have a mild rash around the nose and mouth.
 Other signs include:

 - watery eyes